trueos/trueos-docs/trueos-handbook/postinstall.rst

   :ref:`AppCafe®`, use the drop-down menu to select the desktop to log into.

-.. note:: if you created a PersonaCrypt user, you will need to insert the PersonaCrypt device in order to login.
+.. note:: If you created a PersonaCrypt user, you will need to insert the PersonaCrypt device in order to login.
 As seen in the example in :numref:`Figure %s: TrueOS® PersonaCrypt Login Screen <login5>`, this will add an extra field to the login screen so that you can